vaeth/firewall-mv/README.md

 # firewall-mv

-(C) Martin Väth (martin at mvath.de).
+(C) Martin Väth <martin at mvath.de>
-This project is under a BSD type license, meaning that you can do almost anything with it except removing my name.
+This project is under the BSD license 2.0 (“3-clause BSD license”).
+SPDX-License-Identifier: BSD-3-Clause

 A collection of POSIX shell scripts to initialize iptables and net-related sysctl variables of Linux.